The Question Almost Every Buyer Asks…

 - VA Loans: often 580–620+ depending on the lender

-👉 Most buyers you see getting strong offers accepted are usually in the 640–740+ range
+👉 Most buyers getting strong offers accepted are usually in the 640–740+ range

 Your credit score is only one piece of the puzzle.